DropthoughtSDK/dropthought-android-sdk/README.md

 # Dropthought SDK for Android

-This repository contains all Dropthought android SDK sources.
+This repository contains all Dropthought Android SDK sources.

 ## Latest version